 At approximately seven hectares the park has large areas of open flat grass, with smaller shaded and unshaded areas perfect for picnics and leisure activities.
 One of these large areas is utilised as a football pitch, by a variety of teams.

 The Quarry Bank War Memorial was erected to commemorate around 300 Quarry Bank people that lost their lives in World War One and World War Two.

-The funding, which has been awarded through the Heritage Lottery Fund and the Big Lottery Fund, will be used to restore the footpaths, entrances, bandstand and peace gardens.
+Dudley Council was successful in gaining £1.4 million National Lottery funding for important restoration and development work that was completed in 2021.
+Match funding from the council was able to extend the budget to £1.8 million.
+The funding, which has been awarded through the Heritage Lottery Fund and the Big Lottery Fund, was used to restore the footpaths, entrances, bandstand and peace gardens.

 Follow us on Facebook @Parkquarrybank.